Best Email Infrastructure Guide for Better Deliverability in 2026

 DKIM

-Adds cryptographic verification that confirms message integrity.
+Adds cryptographic verification confirming message integrity.

 DMARC

-Tells inbox providers how to handle authentication failures and protects domain identity.
+Instructs inbox providers how to handle authentication failures and protects domain identity.

 • Multiple conflicting SPF records